-Withdrawing from a Quarter or Program
+Withdrawing from a Quarter and Program

-Withdrawal is defined as completely withdrawing from all classes and/or the academic program through submission of official notice to the Registrar.
+Withdrawal is defined as completely withdrawing from all classes and the academic program through submission of official notice to the Registrar.
 Students must submit a signed Withdrawal Form available online from the Registrar's page of the Pacifica website.
 Signed withdrawal forms are automatically submitted to the Registrar's Office for processing.
 Failure to attend classes or verbal notification to instructors, Program Administrators or the Registrar's Office does not constitute withdrawal.
-Students who drop out of courses without submitting an official Withdrawal Form will be issued a failing grade.
+Students who do not attend courses without submitting an official Withdrawal Form will be issued a failing grade.

-The effective date of the withdrawal is the date the Registrar's Office receives the official signed form stating the student's intention to withdraw.
-Students may be eligible to receive a refund of tuition and fees based on the Refundable Tuition and Fee policy.
+The effective date of the withdrawal is the date the Registrar's Office receives the signed Withdrawal Form stating the student's intention to withdraw.
+This date determines the last date of attendance and how the refund policy is applied.
 Refunds for financial aid recipients will be evaluated based on the Return of Federal Funds policy.